 "Our players are falling down on grass fields and having trouble changing directions," Cottle said.
 "Before away games on grass, we do practice on a regular field behind the dorms, but it's more dirt than grass.
 We're looking for another grass practice field."

-* Lukacz hot: Brian Lukacz, a senior on Johns Hopkins' second midfield, had his best game in the win over Army, with four goals and an assist.
-In the Blue Jays' previous seven games, one of which he missed due to a death in the family, Lukacz had totaled five goals and two assists.
+* LUKACZ HOT: Brian Lukacz, a senior on Johns Hopkins' second midfield, had his best game in the win over Army, with four goals and an assist.
+In the Blue Jays' previous seven games, one of which he missed due to a death in the family, Lukacz had five goals and two assists.

 Hopkins' game with longtime rival Washington College, called off March 11 because of a muddy field in Chestertown, will not be rescheduled.
-The schools couldn't settle on a date.
+The teams couldn't settle on a date.

-* In the same spot: Goalie Kevin Farrington, who tied a Navy record with 27 saves in the upset victory over Maryland, is questionable for today's game at Georgetown because of a bruised shin.
+* IN THE SAME SPOT: Goalie Kevin Farrington, who tied a Navy record with 27 saves in the upset victory over Maryland, was questionable for today's game at Georgetown because of a bruised shin.

 "An athlete gets a bad shin, and it seems like a magnet," coach Bryan Matthews said.
 "Kevin first got hit in practice last week, then warming up for Maryland, then twice during the game, always in the same spot.
 It's so tender, he can hardly walk."